0xntpower/cdoc-syntax/README.md

 # CDoc Pseudocode Syntax

-C syntax highlighting for `.cdoc` files designed for reverse engineering workflows.
-Write C-style pseudocode without error analysis, IntelliSense interference, or compiler warnings - perfect for documenting decompiled functions and structures from IDA Pro, Ghidra, or Binary Ninja.
+C syntax highlighting for .cdoc pseudocode files without the noise.
+Built for documenting reverse engineered code where the standard C/C++ extension complains about missing headers, undefined types, and incomplete code.

 ## Features